-No further significant events took place between the closing date of December 31, 2010, and the annual report’s printing date of March 11, 2011.
+No further significant events took place between the closing date of December 31, 2012, and the annual report’s editorial deadline of March 13, 2013.
 There were no fundamental changes in the economic and business environment in our field of activity.
-Dialysis continues to be a medically indispensable and lifesaving treatment for acute or chronic kidney failure for which there is no comparable alternative with the exception of kidney transplantation.
-Therefore, Fresenius Medical Care is active in a relatively stable business area that is only exposed to economic cycles to a small extent.

 We are currently not planning any major changes in Fresenius Medical Care’s organizational structure, administration, legal form or with regard to personnel which could lead to a significant impairment of the asset, financial and earnings situation of our Company.

 Fresenius Medical Care’s business development met our expectations in the first weeks of 2013.

 As discussed in the “Outlook”, demand for our dialysis products and services worldwide continues to be high.
 Overall, the Management Board again assessed the Company’s business development as positive when this annual report was compiled.
 From today’s perspective, we expect to achieve our revenue, earnings and the other performance ratios as planned.
 At this report’s editorial deadline, the current development of our business is basically in line with our expectations.